 Second, this works muscles concentrically, isometrically, and eccentrically, leading to greater overall gains in strength and power.

 Third, uphill running emphasises force per foot-strike, whereas downhill running emphasises neuromuscular coordination and leg turnover speed.
 In this way, you are training both stride length and running cadence.

 The last reason is that with downhill running we have the help of gravity, allowing us to run at faster speeds than achievable on flat terrain.
 We also increase the amount of force that muscle fibres must resist.

 In this way, you are training your muscles and nervous system to fire more quickly and efficiently.
 Overtime, this leads to improved neuromuscular co-ordination, and ultimately, improved maximum running speed.

 So, you’ve heard all the reasons to include downhill running.
 Let’s look at how to include downhill running.

 How to get the most out of downhill running training:

-Before starting any downhill training, it’s important to consider that downhill running can be stressful to muscles and tendons, and potentially increase the risk of overtraining or injury, if introduced incorrectly.
+Before starting any downhill training, it’s important to consider that downhill running can be stressful to muscles and tendons, and potentially increase the risk of over-training or injury, if introduced incorrectly.

-As such, it’s really important that you carefully introduce downhill running.
+It’s really important that you carefully introduce downhill running.